 Deferred inflows of resources represent an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
 Bond refundings are unamortized balances resulting from advance bond refundings.
 The hedging instruments are the changes in the fair value of interest rate swaps serving as hedging derivatives at the end of the fiscal year.
 The pension related amounts resulted from the net difference between projected and actual investment earnings, difference between projected and actual experience, and changes in proportionate share of collective net pension liability since the prior measurement date.
-The OPEB related amounts resulted from difference between expected and actual experience, change in assumptions, and net difference between projected and actual experience because the earnings.
+The OPEB related amounts resulted from difference between expected and actual experience, change in assumptions, and net difference between projected and actual investment earnings.
 The Personal Seat Licenses (PSL) amount pertains to the sale of future revenues that are deferred because the earnings process is not complete.
 In the governmental funds, the only deferred inflow of resources is for revenues that are not considered available.
-These amounts are deferred and recognized as available.
+These amounts are deferred and recognized as inflow of resources in the period that the amounts become available.